akhy/jenkins-bitbucket-webhook-proxy/README.md

 #### Jenkins side

 1. Open up your job configuration
-2. Check **"This build is parameterized"** and add a string parameter named **"GIT_SHA"**.
+2. Check **"This build is parameterized"** and add a string parameter named **"GIT_HASH"**.
 This parameter will be provided by our proxy app from Bitbucket webhook.
 3. In build triggers section check **Trigger builds remotely** and enter any random authentication token.
 This token will be used in the next Bitbucket configuration.
 4. Make sure in source code management section, you choose Git.
 Set **branches to build** to **${GIT_HASH}**